 If none of that made sense then, suffice to say, a wizard did it.

 Nvidia’s HBAO+ is a kind of screen space ambient occlusion.
 What it does is analyse the geometry of the models being drawn on screen and adds shadows to them by detecting a model’s normal map.
 Essentially, it’s allowed Blizzard to apply much richer shadows to World of Warcraft.
 You’ll need to be running a DirectX 11 card to use HBAO+, as well as meeting the recommended system requirements.
+Can you run it?
+Compare your setup against the World of Warcraft system requirements.

 6.1 will also see the return of multisample anti-aliasing and the introduction of supersample anti-aliasing.
 Anti-aliasing turns harsh lines on geometry into soft edges, giving game worlds a much more realistic, and less clinical look.
 MSAA and SSAA will both be available to DirectX 11 card owners.
 Blizzard say they’ll be “providing the widest variety of anti-aliasing options we’ve ever had available, ranging from performance-optimal to performance-crushing.”